Carl Lee Park Pavilion and Bandshell in Murphysboro

 The Carl Lee Park Pavilion and Bandshell is a sculptural form which features Zahner manufacturing and engineering technologies.
 Designed by artist John Medwedeff, this public art project is located at the town center of Murphysboro, Illinois.
 The project was completed in 2010, and measures 35′ long.
 The artwork provides a small amphitheater for the town’s public park where musicians perform outdoor concerts.

 The project uses the same ZEPPS technology that Zahner developed on such buildings designed by Frank Gehry Partners and Randall Stout.
 These building designs required metal to curve and twist, all the while remaining highly accurate from edge to edge.
 Using ZEPPS, the patented technology for building unique forms, Zahner was able to design and manufacture the curvilinear framework for the Murphsyboro Bandshell.

-The Design Assist Team modeled the project using the artist's maquette as reference.
-Zahner crafted a digital model based on the artist's physical model.
-The model's design details were further developed by Zahner engineers, dividing the model into several buildable subsections.
+The Design Assist Team modeled the project using the artist’s maquette as reference.
+Zahner scanned the artist’s model and developed an art fabrication plan for the sculpture.
+The model’s design details were further developed by Zahner engineers, dividing the model into several buildable subsections.